winslowb/chatgpt-url-sharer/README.md

 # 📤 Share to ChatGPT – Chrome Extension

 This Chrome extension lets you quickly share any webpage to ChatGPT.
+Concept is that you have a 'everything' project in your chatgpt plus account, that you post all your webpages(bookmark urls).

 When you click the extension icon: